Supai and Havasu Canyon

 The route runs down Havasu Canyon, following an irrigation canal for a while.
 Roads and trails start to fork off, but watch for sign such as "Cross Bridge to Village" to find your way.

-About a mile after hitting Havasu Canyon, the road enters the outskirts of Supai Village.
+About a mile after entering Havasu Canyon, the road enters the outskirts of Supai Village.
 The main road is obvious as the route passes farm fields, corrals, and houses.
-The route passes the first store (Wpt.
-4), the "Sinulella Store" my notes say, with cold drinks and snacks.
+The trail passes the first store (Wpt.
+04), the "Sinulella Store" my notes say, with cold drinks and snacks.

 Havasu Canyon Trail

-Entrance fee station (view north; note heliport and Supai Cafe in background).
+Supai Village (view N; heliport and Supai Cafe in background)

 The trail runs steeply through cliffs down along the west side of the falls, and other trails cut back to the bottom of the falls.